There are many factors to consider when changing careers — such as what skills you need and what kinds of tasks will be involved.

 The great thing about UI design is that there’s plenty of potential to upskill and branch out — which may bump up your earning potential.

 If you’re considering a career in UI design, you’ll be pleased to know that there are plenty of perks besides the money.
-UI designer recently ranked 5th on a Glassdoor list of jobs with the best work-life balance, and in today’s increasingly tech-centric world, you can be sure that it’s a secure career choice.
+UI designer recently ranked among LinkedIn’s top 15 most in-demand job titles, and in today’s increasingly tech-centric world, you can be sure that it’s a secure career choice.
+Learn more about the best UI designer jobs in this article.

 Hopefully you now have an idea of the kind of salary you can expect as a UI designer.
-To find out more about breaking into the industry, read our post on how to become a UI designer or check out our UI design course.
+To find out more about breaking into the industry, read our post on how to become a UI designer of check out any of these guides: